Summarize this article:

 The identity function is a linear function where the output value is always equal to the input value.
-It is a type of linear polynomial function.
-It is also referred to as an identity map in mathematics or an identity relation in set theory.
+It is a linear function.
+In mathematics, it is called an identity map, and in set theory, an identity relation.

 The identity function returns the same value as the input.
 It is defined as: